 You rent the inner tube, and they drive you on the back of their motorbike to the starting point.
 Once the activity is done – you will end at the beach -, you have to bring back the buoy.

 Price and Opening hours (+)

 - Now, there is an official price for the tubing in Palomino.
 It’s 20 000 COP.
 You can go tubing from 7h30/8h00 am until 3h30/4h00 pm.
-Then, you shouldn’t be able to do it.
+Later, you shouldn’t be able to do it.
 I’m sure you don’t want to wander in the jungle after dark.

 - Locals are waiting all along the road leading to the beach.